 Alright, so you’ve got your plan and budget, but where do you get the money to start your business?
 Think of it like this – if you want to buy a car or go on a big trip, you need money, right?
 It’s the same with starting a business.
 There are a few ways to get this money, like saving up your own, asking friends and family for help, getting a loan, or finding investors.

-• Investors: These are people or companies that give you money because they think your business will do well.
+- Investors: These are people or companies that give you money because they think your business will do well, especially if you create a convincing pitch deck.
 In return, they usually want a part of your company, so when your business grows, they make money, too.

 Remember, each option has its pros and cons, and it’s like choosing the right gear for a big adventure – you have to pick what’s best for your situation.